Moffefe/MycoBox/README.md

 * local display and joystick interface,
 * firmware management.

+The Main Controller decides what should happen inside the chamber.

+It does not directly switch the external mains-powered equipment.

+---

-### ESP32-H2 — Zigbee Controller
+## ESP32-H2 — Zigbee Controller

-The ESP32-H2 operates as the dedicated Zigbee controller.
+The ESP32-H2 operates as the dedicated Zigbee Coordinator.

-It communicates with the Main Controller and provides the Zigbee network used to connect external devices such as smart outlets controlling:
+It communicates with the Main Controller and provides the Zigbee network used to connect compatible external devices such as smart outlets controlling:

 * humidifiers,
 * fans,